KayleighOwO/InstagramEmbed-xvinstagram/README.md

 # InstagramEmbed (vxinstagram)

+> This is a fork — [KayleighOwO/InstagramEmbed-xvinstagram](https://github.com/KayleighOwO/InstagramEmbed-xvinstagram) — of the original [Lainmode/InstagramEmbed-vxinstagram](https://github.com/Lainmode/InstagramEmbed-vxinstagram), reworked to fetch media directly from Instagram instead of through snapsave.app.
+See [Credits](#credits).

 **InstagramEmbed** is a lightweight Instagram link embedding tool designed for Discord and other platforms supporting the [Open Graph Protocol (OGP)](https://ogp.me/).
 It offers full support for embedding Instagram photos and videos, enabling seamless previews across chats, forums, and websites.

 InstagramEmbed talks **directly to Instagram** — there is no snapsave.app, snaptik.app, or any other third-party downloader site in the request path.
 It calls Instagram's own media-info endpoint (the same one instagram.com's own clients use), with an optional operator-owned Instagram session for reliability, and falls back to Instagram's public embed page if that fails.